adriatic/tandem/docs/01-how-to/2-debug/00-introduction.md

 </p>
 <br/>

 **Note**: at the moment there is just one, main branch beeing a **clone** of the [Redwood Blog](https://github.com/adriatic/RedwoodBlog).
-Additionally added branches will "host" various copies of the app in the main branch, modified to introduce bugs which will be in the focus of demonstrating debugging scenarios.
+Additionally added branches will host various copies of the app in the main branch, modified to introduce bugs, which will be the focus of demonstrating debugging scenarios.

+---